h2oai/rsparkling/README.md

 ### Advanced Configuration

-If a particular version of Sparkling Water is desired/required (instead of the most recent 2.0 or 1.6 compatible version), you can specify a specific Sparkling Water version by making a call to `options(rsparkling.sparklingwater.version = ...)`, which will globally set up a specific Sparkling Water version.
+If a particular version of Sparkling Water is desired/required, you can specify a specific Sparkling Water version by making a call to `options(rsparkling.sparklingwater.version = ...)`, which will globally set up a specific Sparkling Water version.

 **NOTE**:
-If you do not set `rsparkling.sparklingwater.version`, then the latest version of Sparkling Water will be used based on the version of Spark installed (Spark version 2.0.* or 1.6.*)
+If you do not set `rsparkling.sparklingwater.version`, then the latest version of Sparkling Water will be used based on the version of Spark installed.

 **NOTE**:
 If you would like to use a custom Sparkling Water jar, then you need to call the following: